KFearsoff/nix-drama-explained/README.md

 To put it simply: he overrules the decision of CppNix by himself, despite having no more formal authority.

+> Single-handedly blocking Meson, which has a passed RFC, for **five years** *because he doesn’t know meson but knows his own build system*: https://github.com/NixOS/nix/pull/3160#issuecomment-544903418 and https://discourse.nixos.org/t/2024-04-03-nix-team-meeting-135/42962

+This is not entirely correct.
+Five years have passed since the Meson idea was pitched.
+Of those, 3.5 years Eelco enjoyed implicit monopoly on CppNix - and hasn't contributed to bringing Meson closer to reality.
+Then, roughly at the same time, Meson RFC (which is still open) and Nix team were created.
+In those 1.5 years, the team figured out the internal stuff and was discussing on how to proceed with Meson.
+Only recently (last month) progress was made on starting the migration to Meson.

+Overall, the issue is more complex than just Eelco blocking the migration for five years.
+The example chosen is a poor one.

+You can read this for more details: https://github.com/KFearsoff/nix-drama-explained/issues/1

 > Eelco ignored repeated calls to disclose anything about whether he has a conflict of interest with respect to Anduril, one of which follows:
 >
 > ![](https://save-nix-together.org/post-media/9ff794bc-48ea-4c9c-97f8-70199600ec0e.png)